toolleeo/cli-apps/README.md

 * [Leetcode-go](https://github.com/Manan-Prakash-Singh/leetcode-go) - A simple CLI tool for searching, downloading and submitting problems to leetcode.
 * [legit](https://github.com/captainsafia/legit) - Automagically generates a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
 * [license-up](https://github.com/nikitavoloboev/license-up) - Create a license quickly for a given name.
+* [mk](https://github.com/pycontribs/mk) - mk is a CLI tool that aims to ease contribution to any open-source project by hiding repository implementation details from the casual contributor.
 * [mklicense](https://github.com/cezaraugusto/mklicense) - CLI tool for easily generating the text of the most common licenses.
 * [nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.
 * [pire](https://github.com/johannestaas/pire) - Python Interactive Regular Expressions.